robotmlg/swagbot/README.md

 Given more time, we would like to make this function capable of parsing more complex math expressions, such as "to the power of" and "square root of."

+##Solving equations

+An important part of the project was implementing a method that turned a standard polynomial input into something that sympi would understand.
+It required replacing any exponent symbols with two asterisks (the python symbol for exponentiation) and also putting any multiplication symbols between two variables or a variable and a number if there isn't already an operation there.
+The first implementation of it had an oversight for if there were two variables but this was very easily patched.